-You are in priority need if:
+You have a priority need if:

-you are responsible for dependent children, usually those under 16, or under 19 years old if in full time education
+- you are responsible for dependent children, usually those under 16, or under 19 years old if in full time education

-you, or your partner, is pregnant
+- you, or your partner, is pregnant

-you are homeless as a result of an emergency, such as a fire or flood or other disaster
+- you are homeless as a result of an emergency, such as a fire or flood or other disaster

-you are suffering from mental illness, disabled or vulnerable for another reason.
+- you are suffering from mental illness, disabled or vulnerable for another reason.

 If we are satisfied that you are eligible for help, homeless and in priority need, we will:

 - find you somewhere to stay while we investigate the circumstances of your homelessness